GlimmerLabs/coa-aoc-canvas/Introductions/arrays-and-repetition.md

 like most programming languages, includes arrays, a mechanism for grouping things, and repetition commands, which allow us to process multiple things step by step.
 In this two-week module, we explore uses of arrays and repetition.
+We also apply some of this knowledge to the reproduction of an existing work.

 Primary competencies for this module
 ------------------------------------